Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Reinforcement Learning

 \subsection{Tabular Q-Learning}

-Tabular q-learning \cite{watkins1992q} is a well-known approach for RL.
-This algorithm works by using the agent's experience to estimate the optimal q-function.
-It begins with an initialization (often just a random initialization) of the estimated value of every state-action pair $(s, a)$.
-We denote this q-value estimate as $\qapprox(s,a)$.
+Tabular Q-learning \cite{watkins1992q} is a well-known approach for RL.
+This algorithm works by using the agent's experience to estimate the optimal Q-function.
+We denote this Q-value estimate as $\qapprox(s,a)$.
 On every iteration, the agent observes the current state $s$ and chooses an action $a$ according to some exploratory policy.
 One common exploratory policy is the $\epsilon$-greedy policy, which selects a random action with probability $\epsilon$, and $\argmax_a{\qapprox(s,a)}$ with probability $1-\epsilon$.
 Given the resulting state $s'$ and immediate reward $r(s,a,s')$, this experience is used to update $\qapprox(s,a)$ as follows:

 where $\alpha$ is an hyperparameter called the \emph{learning rate}, and we use $x \xleftarrow{\alpha} y$ as shorthand notation for $x \leftarrow x + \alpha \cdot (y - x)$.
 Note that $\qapprox(s,a) \xleftarrow{\alpha} r(s,a,s')$ when $s'$ is a terminal state.